simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### What happens if I run out of money?

-Your production lines halt.
+- Your production lines halt.
 While halted, buildings continue to degrade.
+- Warehouses will be locked if the fee is due and items will be unavailable.

 #### How do I improve my company rating?